2 Dead, 12 Injured After Mass Shooting At House Party Near Bridgeton, New Jersey

 “He was running for his life.
 He got on the ground, he had to crawl,” Fuqua said.
 “It wasn’t a shooting gallery, it wasn’t a hunting expedition, it was a party and a few bad apples chose to turn it into something else.”

-The reverend of the church right across the street from the shooting scene heard the gunfire.
+Rev. Michael Keene of the Trinity AME Church heard the gunfire.
+The church which sits right across the street from the shooting scene.

-Community leaders say the gathering was a 90s-themed birthday party and was attended mostly by young people.
+Community leaders said the gathering was a 90s-themed birthday party and was attended mostly by young people.

 “We have a lot of challenges in this community and we’ve had a lot of tragedies,” said Melissa Helmbrecht of the HopeLoft Community Center.